id-studiolab/Digital-Interfaces/tutorials/02-pomodoro/step7.md

 We can call this function in every state we have a timer in: *state_work*, *state_short_break*, and *state_long_break*.

-Upload your code to the ItsyBitsy and see if it works.
+Upload your code to the PicoExpander and see if it works.
 This concludes the programming part of the assignment!

 [Click here to see the code you should have until now.](step7-code)